btodcox/BTC-ETH-Crypto-Ticker/readme.md

 ![ticker](Ticker.jpg)

 Crypto Ticker based on Adafruit Matrix Portal M4 using Circuit Python.
-No soldering needed, just plug together, load code and edit secrets.py for your wifi credentials.
+No soldering needed, just plug together, load code and edit secrets.py with your wifi credentials.

 Crypto prices retrieved from coingecko.com; easy to change code to other cryptos.